vincent-camus/carry-cut-back-adder/README.md

 This project provides the VHDL and scripting source for implementing and testing the Carry Cut-Back Adder (CCBA) circuit.
 If you use this code, please cite our article:
-[V. Camus et. al, “Timing optimization using artificial false paths and application with the carry cut-back adder,” in IEEE JETCAS, 2018.]
+[V. Camus et. al, “Design of Approximate Circuits by Fabrication of False Timing Paths:
+The Carry Cut-Back Adder,” in IEEE JETCAS, 2018.]

 This project contains:
 * the CCBA source in VHDL language to implement fully-custom or regular (i.e. with